Éamon Zayed: Sporting Fingal

 In the midst of great financial uncertainty at Drogheda at the end of the 2008 season, Zayed was released from his contract.
 He went on trial at Incheon United in the K-League, but eventually decided to remain in Ireland and moved to Sporting Fingal in January 2009.
 He scored twice against his former club Bray in Fingal's 4–2 FAI Cup semi-final victory in October 2009.
 He also scored twice against C.S.
 Marítimo in July 2010 in Sporting Fingal's European debut.
 He was released by Sporting Fingal at the end of the 2010 season.
 He was set to sign for Al Ahly in the Libyan Premier League, but the transfer was blocked following the introduction of a new rule preventing foreign-born Libyan internationals under the age of 30 from playing in the league.

 Derry City

-He joined Derry City in January 2011 on a free transfer, signing a one-year contract.
+Zayed joined Derry City in January 2011 on a free transfer, signing a one-year contract.
 In his first season at Derry, Zayed finished as the league's top scorer with 23 goals (helping the club to European qualification), and also scored the winner in the Candystripes' League Cup final victory over Cork City.
 Zayed gained himself a place in the Premier Division team of the season, and went on to win the PFAI Players' Player of the Year award.